-If a permanent threadlocker is used on a bolt that later needs to be removed, heat the part carefully with a hot air gun at temperatures from 450 to 600°F prior to removing with a wrench.
+To remove a bolt with permanent threadlocker, heat the part carefully with a hot air gun at temperatures from 450 to 600°F prior to removing with a wrench.
 Anaerobic threadlockers cure to a thermoset plastic that will soften at higher temperatures.
-Once the part is heated, disassemble while still at high temperature.
+Disassemble while still at high temperature.
 Be patient during the removal of the fastener, and do not apply excessive force if it sticks.
 Important: Once the assembly cools down, it will re-solidify.